socialsoftware/business-logic-consistency-models/README.md

 cd backend/jmeter/tournament/thesis-cases/
 jmeter
 ```
 * The command launches JMeter GUI.
 By clicking `File > Open` and selecting a test file it is possible to observe the test structure.
+* Tests can also be run using the GUI, by clicking on the `Start` button.